Nassau Coliseum: Other sports

 The Coliseum also hosted the New York Arrows and later the New York Express of the original Major Indoor Soccer League.
 The Arrows, which existed as a franchise from 1978 to 1984, won the first four MISL championships.
 The short-lived New York Express played part of the 1986–87 season, ending operations before the All-Star break with financial troubles and a 3–23 record.

 The New York Sets of World Team Tennis played their first match at Nassau Coliseum on May 7, 1974, and won the WTT championships in 1976.
 The team changed its name to the New York Apples for the 1977 season, and played 12 of its 22 home matches at Madison Square Garden and the Felt Forum, repeating as champions.
 Prior to the 1978 season, the Apples announced that they would leave the Coliseum and play all their home matches in the Madison Square Garden complex.

 The Coliseum was home to the New York Saints of the National Lacrosse League from 1989 to 2003.
 In 2007, it was home to four of the New York Titans National Lacrosse League team's eight home games (along with Madison Square Garden).

-In 2000 and 2005, the Professional Bull Riders brought their Built Ford Tough Series (originally Bud Light Cup) to the Coliseum.
+In 2000, 2005 and 2017, the Professional Bull Riders brought their Built Ford Tough Series (originally Bud Light Cup) to the Coliseum.

 On February 24–25, 2006, the Coliseum hosted the 44th NYSPHSAA Wrestling Championships.
 It was just the third time the annual event has been held on Long Island.
 Selling 17,755 tickets over three sessions, it broke (and still holds) the NYSPHSAA wrestling tournament attendance record.

 On July 19–20, 2014, the Global RallyCross Championship raced at the Nassau Coliseum parking lot.

 On July 22, 2017, the Coliseum hosted UFC on Fox: Weidman vs. Gastelum.

 In February 2018, the Coliseum hosted the New York Open, an ATP 250 men's tennis tournament replacing the long-running Memphis Open.

 In 2019, the Coliseum became the home of the National Lacrosse League's New York Riptide.
+In 2024 the team would relocate to Ottawa.